Is your air conditioner acting weird? There's a good chance it’s trying to tell you something.

-Why Is My Air Conditioner Leaking?
+Why Does My Air Conditioner Leak?

-Air conditioning leaking water can be a widespread issue.
+Air conditioning leaking water can be a frequent issue.
 One of the most common causes of an air conditioner leak is a blocked condensate drain line.
-The condensate drain line is designed to remove extra moisture from the air conditioning system.
-When this line becomes plugged with dirt, debris or mold, water can back up and start to leak.
+The condensate drain line is is supposed to take away extra moisture from the air conditioning system.
+When this line becomes slow or stopped up with dirt, particles or mold, water can back up and start to come out of the unit.

-Why Is My Air Conditioner Freezing Up?
+What's the Reason My Air Conditioner Freezes Up?

 Why Is My Air Conditioner So Loud?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Won'y My Air Conditioning Blow Cold Air?

 Why Is My Air Conditioner Making a Weird Noise?

-In addition, a clogged air filter can cause whistling or wheezing noises from an air conditioner, while a refrigerant leak can make hissing or bubbling noises.
+Additionally, a clogged air filter can cause whistling or wheezing noises from an air conditioner, while a refrigerant leak can make hissing or bubbling noises.

-Call the Trusted AC Experts at Herman Allen Plumbing, Heating & Cooling
+Get in Touch with Our AC Experts at Herman Allen Plumbing, Heating & Cooling